 Tara has participated in kirtan immersions with David Newman and Jai Uttal, studied mantras from the Classical Tantra tradition with Hareesh Wallis, obtained Subtle Yoga teacher certification with Kristine Kaoverii Weber, and studied drumming with Layne Redmond.

 What is Bhakti and kirtan?

 Bhakti means ‘devotion,’ or ‘to belong to,’ or ‘attach to.’
-It’s a beautiful & freeing path of yoga that was introduced by the poets & saints of India and allows us to be fully in our heart.
+To be a bhakta is to let yourself belong to or be attached to God/ Source/ the Divine/ Love Force and give yourself permission to fully go where that guidance takes you.
+This is a beautiful & freeing path of yoga that was introduced by the poets & saints of India and allows us to be fully in our heart.
 All it requires is that we gently move out of the head/ thinking place and begin to contemplate the heart’s intelligence through engaging with sacred community (sangha), divine poetry and stories, and offering up our ego to a bigger love.

 Kirtan is a way of expressing this connection by repeating names of deities to music, often leading to a state of surrender to Love/ the nature of reality/ the Self.
 During kirtan separation and fear melts, we recognize our essence nature more easily in each others’ eyes, we rest in the heart space.